FarzanHussain123/mlflow-experiment-tracking/README.md

 # MLflow Experiment Tracking - AI Model Comparison

-## Overview
+## Architecture Overview

-This project demonstrates experiment tracking using MLflow by training multiple classification models and logging performance metrics, parameters, models, and evaluation artifacts.
+This repository represents the **foundational MLOps layer** of an AI system.

+Workflow:
+1. Data ingestion using sklearn dataset
+2. Training multiple ML models
+3. Experiment tracking using MLflow
+4. Logging metrics and artifacts (confusion matrices)
+5. Storing trained models for comparison

+The purpose of this project is to demonstrate **experiment reproducibility and model comparison**, which is a core requirement in production ML systems.
 ## Models Used
 - Logistic Regression
 - Random Forest